Recruiting is as much a mind game as it is something that you do.

 You maintain a sense of fun and joy in your direct sales biz

-If you don’t actually like what you’re doing, people will sense this!
+People will sense this if you don’t like what you’re doing!
 If you don’t enjoy your direct sales business, you will find it hard to stay motivated and achieve goals.

-Make sure you don’t lose your enjoyment in the biz by trying new things, challenging yourself when you get bored and generally staying inspired.
+Ensure you don’t lose your enjoyment in the biz by trying new things, challenging yourself when bored, and generally staying inspired.

 Here are some articles that might help: